Diamondbacks vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jon Gray gets the nod on the mound for the Texas Rangers against Geraldo Perdomo and the Arizona Diamondbacks on Tuesday at 8:05 PM ET.
+Marcus Semien and the Texas Rangers will try to beat Corbin Carroll and the Arizona Diamondbacks when the teams meet on Wednesday at 2:05 PM ET.

-The Diamondbacks have been listed as -145 moneyline favorites for this matchup against the Rangers (+120).
-The over/under is 8 runs for this game.
+The Diamondbacks have been listed as +105 moneyline underdogs for this matchup with the favorite Rangers (-125).
+The total for the game is set at 8 runs.

 Diamondbacks vs. Rangers Odds & Info